 There are no laboratory tests that are specific for PsA.
-Acute phase reactants such as elevated erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP) may become elevated, as they do in most inflammatory diseases, and are markers of severe disease.
-Patients with PsA typically have lower levels of ESR and CRP than patients with RA.
+Acute phase reactants such as erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP) may become elevated, as they do in most inflammatory diseases, and are markers of severe disease.
+Patients with PsA typically have lower levels of ESR and CRP than patients with rheumatoid arthritis.
 However, a normal ESR and CRP should not be used to rule out a diagnosis of PsA.

 Serum immunoglobulin A levels are increased in two thirds of patients with PsA and in one third of patients with psoriasis.